Australian TV station Ten in administration after Murdoch-led backers quit

-SYDNEY Australian television broadcaster Ten Network Ltd (TEN.AX) called in administrators on Wednesday after creditors including Lachlan Murdoch pulled a debt guarantee and outlined plans to restructure the youth-focused free-to-air broadcaster.
+SYDNEY (Reuters) - Australian television broadcaster Ten Network Ltd (TEN.AX) called in administrators on Wednesday after creditors including Lachlan Murdoch pulled a debt guarantee and outlined plans to restructure the youth-focused free-to-air broadcaster.

 Administrators were appointed after the private companies of News Corp NSWA.O co-chairman Murdoch and regional TV boss Bruce Gordon declined to extend support for a debt facility past 2017, the network said in a statement.